Echo360 now has two additional media types to accompany the video, audio, and presentation types. Polls and Interactive Media.

 If you are a new Echo360 user or you have not previously used activity slides in your presentation decks, you will have to create polls to add to your video/audio media to create interactive media.

-Once you have polls in your library, however, think of it as a repository for reusable activities that you can embed into your media as needed.
-This allows you to customize your polls to meet your personal workflow and needs.
+Once you have polls in your library, however, think of them as reusable questions that you can embed into your media as needed.
 You can have a library of very specific polls that can be added to media without changing them.
 OR you can have a library of fairly generic polls, that you can edit the specifics of after they have been embedded.
 Use whichever approach works best for you.

-What this means is that you can edit the Polls in your library, which changes the re-usable object available to select.
-You can edit the polling question after it is embedded, which does NOT change the original poll that generated it.
-Once added to media, the Poll selected to embed and the actual embedded polling question are two entirely separate entities and can be managed separately.
+What this means is that you can edit the Polls in your library, which changes ONLY that poll; these changes do NOT carry into any presentation or video the poll has been used in.
+You can edit the poll after it is embedded in the video or presentation, which changes ONLY that instance of the poll; those changes do NOT change the original poll in your library.
+Once added to media, the original poll selected and the poll in the media are two entirely separate entities and are managed separately.

 Where do Polls come from

-New Polls are created every time you create a new poll to add to a piece of media, or when you add an activity/polling slide to a presentation.
+New Polls are created every time you create a new poll to add to a piece of video/audio or presentation media.
 Both of these actions create a new, reusable poll in your library.

-If you are an existing Echo360 user and you have ever added "activity slides" or "polling slides" to a presentation, you now have Polls in your library.
-Every activity slide you have in any presentation was converted to a Poll with the release of this feature and can be selected for addition to a video or audio file.
+If you were an existing Echo360 user when the interactive media feature was launched, every activity slide you had in any presentation was converted to a Poll with the release of this feature.
+These can now be selected for addition to any video, audio, or presentation file.

 If you have polls from converted activity slides, you may want to go clean up your library by removing duplicate polls.